Variable Selection for Individualized Treatment Rules with Discrete Outcomes: Introduction

-While the Dantzig selector and REE work well for continuous outcomes \citep{al}, their implementation in ITRs can be difficult for discrete outcomes, which are usually modelled with non-identity link functions.
-Indeed, the existing doubly robust estimating equations to estimate ITRs for discrete outcomes are non-linear \citep[see later in Section \ref{dis}]{robins1992estimating, tchetgen2010doubly}, and hence the Dantzig selector cannot be solved using linear programming \citep{james2009generalized}.
-As for REE, it has been studied in \citet{johnson2008penalized} and \citet{wang2012penalized}, where local quadratic approximation \citep{SCAD} was used to solve the REE, which is computationally burdensome since it requires the calculation of the inverse of the Hessian matrix.
-Finally, even if the solution of the Dantzig selector or the REE can be found, it is challenging to select the tuning parameter in an ITR context since interest lies in inference about treatment effects rather than just predictive performance.
+While the Dantzig selector and REE work well for continuous outcomes \citep{al}, their implementation in ITRs can be difficult for discrete outcomes, which are usually modeled with nonidentity link functions.
+Indeed, the existing doubly robust estimating equations to estimate ITRs for discrete outcomes are nonlinear \citep[see later in Section \ref{dis}]{robins1992estimating, tchetgen2010doubly}, and hence the Dantzig selector cannot be solved using linear programming \citep{james2009generalized}.
+As for REE, it has been studied in \citet{johnson2008penalized} and \citet{wang2012penalized} using local quadratic approximation \citep{SCAD} to solve the REE, which is computationally burdensome since it requires the calculation of the inverse of the Hessian matrix.
+Finally, even if the solution of the Dantzig selector or the REE can be found, selecting the tuning parameter in an ITR context is challenging since the goal is inference about treatment effects rather than just predictive performance.
 This means that we cannot simply select the tuning parameter that has the lowest prediction error as in the more classical prediction setting.

+Our work proposing new doubly robust estimating functions for count and binary outcomes is motivated by the desire to evaluate the effectiveness of a web-based stress management intervention for individuals with cardiovascular disease.
+We use longitudinal data collected as part of a two-stage pilot sequential multiple assignment randomized trial \citep{lambert2021adaptive} for estimating a stress management ITR.
+Due to the small sample size of the study (50 observations) and relatively large number of potentially relevant variables collected, selecting useful variables for tailoring treatment solely based on expert knowledge can be an extremely challenging task.
+Our newly proposed estimating equations allow integration of variable selection approaches.
+We apply this variable selection approach with our proposed algorithm for solving the proposed estimating equations to provide valuable insights into the influence of various tailoring variables on patient outcomes, enabling the development of more effective and personalized approaches to the stepped-care approach for web-based stress management.